drmercer/LiarsDice/README.md

 LiarsDice
 =========

 An open-source command prompt liar's dice game.
-Download the JAR [here](export/program.jar)!
+Download the JAR and launcher batch files [here](export/)!

 Running the game
 ----------------